JordanStone/Project3/README.txt

 		Makefile - allows running of the code via "make" or "make test", and cleaning of classfiles through "make clean".

-	Folder p2:
-		closedHash.py - contains code for the closedHash class, a closed hash implementation of dictionary ADT.

-		test.py - test code that measures average probes on INSERT and DELETE methods of closedHash, using several values for alpha.
-Details of results in REPORT.txt.

-		Makefile - allows running of the code via "make" or "make test", and cleaning of classfiles through "make clean".

-	Folder p5:
-		dijkstra5.py - contains code for Dijkstra's shortest path algorithm on an adjacency matrix, representing a graph.

-		test.py - test code that checks capability of dijkstra5's dijkstra function on the graph from problem 6 on review 2.

-		Makefile - allows  running of the code via "make" or "make test", and cleaning of classfiles through "make clean".

-	Folder p6:
-		dijkstra6.py - contains code for Dijkstra's shortest path algorithm using a priority queue, on a linked adjacency list representing a graph.

-		test.py - test code that checks capability of dijkstra6's dijkstra function on the graph from problem 6 on review 2

-		Makefile - allows  running of the code via "make" or "make test", and cleaning of classfiles through "make clean".

 	Folder p7:
 		floyd.py - contains code for Floyd's shortest path algorithm with